Don’t make promises you can’t keep: The Politics of Business

 Social media provides a wonderful opportunity to interact with your customers on a personal level.
 Your social media accounts give your customers a direct way to get in touch with you and to comment on your services.

 You should try to see social media as a conversation not just another way of selling your goods.
 If you spend more time on social media listening than talking, you’re more likely to pick up on any concerns that your customers have.
 Remember to answer any queries promptly and honestly.
 Your followers will be able to tell when you’re being sincere.

 Control the desire to help

-Face-to-face, or even over the phone, direct engagement with your customers is priceless.
-By doing this, you’re able to give a human face to your organisation and can often deliver in the sort of satisfying service digital or automatic communication can only dream of.
+Face-to-face engagement with your customers is priceless.
+By using this, or even picking up the phone, you’re able to give a human face to your organisation and can often deliver in the sort of satisfying service digital or automatic communication can only dream of.